ericgarciaresearch/noaa_sedna/rainbow_bridge_README.md

 Navigate to the preprocess directory:
 ```
 cd preprocess
-nano README_preprocess.md
 ```

-or you can use the following README as a template and modify as needed.
+You can either create a README from scratch `nano README_preprocess.md` or copy the following README as a template and modify as needed.
 ```
-/home/egarcia/projects/pifsc_p224_16S_fish/analyses/blast_0_0_lca_70_70_1000hits_midori2/preprocess/README_preprocess.md
+cp /home/egarcia/projects/pifsc_p224_16S_fish/analyses/blast_0_0_lca_70_70_1000hits_midori2/preprocess/README_preprocess.md .
 ```
 This readme can also be downloaded from git [here](https://github.com/ericgarciaresearch/pifsc_p224_16S_fish/blob/main/analyses/blast_0_0_lca_70_70_1000hits_midori2/preprocess/README_preprocess.md)